 Striped Bass in the News

-2014 Conservation and Harvesting Plan for Striped Bass in the Southern Gulf of St. Lawrence (Gulf Region)
+Re-Opening of a Limited Recreational Striped Bass Fishery in the Southern Gulf of St. Lawrence This Season

 Maine firm to hold town hall session on controversial multibillion-dollar Fundy plan

 The Maine power company proposing a multibillion-dollar tidal facility in the Bay of Fundy is holding a town hall meeting next month to answer questions about the project.

 Halcyon Tidal Power has pitched a $3-billion lagoon-style tidal facility for Scots Bay.
 The 1,100-megawatt tidal barrage, or dam-like structure, would stretch 10 kilometres from Cape Split to Baxters Harbour.